zeek/zeek/doc/user-manual/scripting.rst

 Local Variables
 ~~~~~~~~~~~~~~~

 Whereas globals and constants are widely available in scriptland through various means, when a variable is defined with a local scope, its availability is restricted to the body of the event or function in which it was declared.
-Local variables tend to be used for values that are only needed within a specific scope and once the processing of a script passes beyond that scope, the variable is deleted.
-It is possible for a function to return a locally scoped variable but in doing so, it is the value that is returned.
-Bro maintains a difference between variables and values.
+Local variables tend to be used for values that are only needed within a specific scope and once the processing of a script passes beyond that scope and no longer used, the variable is deleted.
+While it is possible for a function to return a locally scoped variable, in doing so it retuns the value instead of the variable.
+Bro maintains a difference between variables an example of which is illustrated below.
+The script executes the event handler "bro_init()" which in turn calls the function "add_two(i: count)" with an argument of 10.
+Once Bro enters the add_two function, it provisions a locally scoped variable called "added_two" to hold the value of i+2, in this case, 12.
+The add_two function then prints the value of the added_two variable and returns its value to the bro_init() event handler.
+At this point, the variable "added_two" has fallen out of scope and no longer exists while the value 12 is still in use and stored in the locally scoped variable "test".
+When Bro finishes processing the bro_init function, the variable called "test" is no longer in scope and, since there exist no other references to the value "12", the value is also deleted.

 .. literalinclude:: ../../../../testing/btest/doc/manual/data_type_local.bro
    :language: bro